-Audit Type Number of sites Certification and recertification audits The square root of Site Count rounded to the nearest whole number and the Provider's head office Surveillance audit 60 per cent of the square root of the Site Count round to the nearest whole number and the head office.
-Extraordinary audit The department will determine the number of Sites in an Extraordinary Audit on a case-by-case basis
+Audit Type Number of sites Certification and recertification Audits The square root of Site Count rounded to the nearest whole number and the Provider's head office Extraordinary Audit The Department will determine the number of Sites in an Extraordinary Audit on a case-by-case basis

-The Site Count is equal to the sum of the full time, part time and outreach sites listed in the Provider's Workforce Australia Services Deed schedule.

-Where Generalist and Specialist services are delivered from the same physical Site, this is counted as 1 Site.

-Where the square root of the Site Count or 60 per cent of the square root of the Site count is:

-- followed by a 1,2,3 or 4 the number is rounded down to the nearest whole number (eg: 6.12 becomes 6) - followed by a 5,6,7,8 or 9 the number is rounded up to the nearest whole number (eg: 6.53 becomes 7)
+- The Site Count is equal to the sum of the full time, part time and outreach sites listed in the Provider's Workforce Australia Services Deed schedule.
+Where Generalist and Specialist services are delivered from the same physical Site, this is counted as 1 Site. - Where the square root of the Site Count or 60 per cent of the square root of the Site count is: - followed by a 1,2,3 or 4 the number is rounded down to the nearest whole number (eg: 6.12 becomes 6) - followed by a 5,6,7,8 or 9 the number is rounded up to the nearest whole number (eg: 6.53 becomes 7).

-Selecting the sample
+Selecting the Site sample